PlaidCloud/website/content/en/docs/concepts/storage/volume-snapshots.md

 There are two ways snapshots may be provisioned: pre-provisioned or dynamically provisioned.

 #### Pre-provisioned {#static}
 A cluster administrator creates a number of `VolumeSnapshotContents`.
 They carry the details of the real volume snapshot on the storage system which is available for use by cluster users.
-They exist in the Kubernetes API and are available for consumption.
+They exist in the PlaidCloud API and are available for consumption.

 #### Dynamic
 Instead of using a pre-existing snapshot, you can request that a snapshot to be dynamically taken from a PersistentVolumeClaim.
 The [VolumeSnapshotClass](/docs/concepts/storage/volume-snapshot-classes/) specifies storage provider-specific parameters to use when taking a snapshot.